FAQ on the human remains in KI’s collections

 What is KI currently doing with its craniological collection?

 Since 2015, Karolinska Institutet has been documenting and compiling details of the historical anatomical collections using archive material, such as letters and records.
 A key aspect of this historical research is to ascertain how the remains were collected and brought to KI.
-The historical anatomical collection is not available for scientific research, is not on public show, and is preserved with dignity in a locked store room on the Solna campus.
+The historical anatomical collection is available for scientific research since 2023.
+However, proposed research projects are subject to evaluation by KI:s newly established ethical board for the collections.
+The collection is not displayed publicly, and is preserved with dignity in locked storage on the Solna campus.
 All handling of the remains complies with the ethical guidelines issued by the International Committee of Museums (ICOM).

 Why is the documentation of the craniological collection taking so long?